 SJI awards numerous TA Grants each year that have a positive impact on the state courts.
-This includes grants to: the 37th Judicial Circuit of Alabama for a caseload assessment to improve operations; the 18th Judicial District of Kansas to transition from a centralized to individual court calendaring system (SJI-17-T-134); the Texas Municipal Courts Education Center for court customer service delivery enhancement across Texas (SJI-17-T-018); the Wyoming Supreme Court for a court security review, which ultimately leveraged significant resources for further security enhancements (SJI-16-T-144); and the 37th Judicial District of Alabama for (SJI-18-T-027) for a caseload assessment.
+This includes grants to: the 37th Judicial Circuit of Alabama for a caseload assessment to improve operations; the Kansas Judicial Branch to improve and expand services to self-represented litigants; the 6th District Court of Minnesota for an opioid reentry project; the 18th Judicial District of Kansas to transition from a centralized to individual court calendaring system; the Texas Municipal Courts Education Center for court customer service delivery enhancement across Texas; the Wyoming Supreme Court for a court security review, which ultimately leveraged significant resources for further security enhancements; and the 37th Judicial District of Alabama for a caseload assessment.
 In addition to supporting TA Grants in the 50 states and the District of Columbia, SJI has also supported the judiciaries in Puerto Rico, Guam, the U.S. Virgin Islands, and the Commonwealth of the Northern Mariana Islands.